Doctoral Faculty CUNY Graduate Center

 Developmental Issues in Early Childhood

-Gupta, A. (2006).
-Early Childhood Education, Postcolonial Theory and Teaching Practices in India: Balancing Vygotsky and the Veda.
-Palgrave Macmillan.
+Gupta, A. (2013).
+Early Childhood Education, Postcolonial Theory, Teaching Practices and Policies in India: Balancing Vygotsky and the Veda.
+New York, NY: Palgrave Macmillan (revised and expanded 2nd edition).

 Gupta, A. (2012).
 Neoliberal globalization and pre-primary teacher education policy and practice in India, Sri Lanka and the Maldives.
 In D. Kapoor, B. Barua & A. Datoo (Eds.)
 Globalization, Culture and Education in South Asia: Critical Excursions.
-New York: Palgrave Macmillan Publishers.
+New York, NY: Palgrave Macmillan., pp. 103-121.

 Gupta, A. (2011).
-Play and pedagogy framed within India’s historical, socio-cultural and pedagogical context.
+Play and pedagogy framed within India's historical, socio-cultural and pedagogical context.
 In S. Rogers (Ed.)
 Rethinking Play and Pedagogy in Early Childhood Education: Concepts, Contexts and Cultures.
-Oxford, UK: Routledge.
+Oxford, UK: Routledge, pp. 86-99.

 Gupta, A. (2007).
 Introduction: culture, curriculum, and points of intersection.
 In A. Gupta (Ed.)
 Going to school in South Asia.
 Westport, CT: Greenwood Press.